Entity Embedding

 Just take continuous variables

-For convenience, following code only considers the numerical variables during this implementation.
+For convenience, the following code only considers the numerical variables during this implementation.

 1ct = make_column_transformer(